 Northern Ireland Protocol – is there a simpler solution for protecting the EU Single market ?

-This blog was originally published last October.
-Given the efforts currently in progress to secure a solution to the NI Protocol , I've updated it to reflect changes since then, in the hope that it may contribute to a practical solution for import compliance monitoring.
+This blog was originally published in October 2022.
+Given the efforts still being made to produce a secure and optimised solution to the NI Protocol and the EU border, I've updated it to reflect changes since 2022, in the hope that it may contribute to a practical solution for import compliance monitoring.

 I’ve often wondered why Brussels are so concerned about goods intended for use in Northern Ireland straying into the Irish Republic....